cube-soft/cube.filesystem.sevenzip/Readme.md

 [![AppVeyor](https://badgen.net/appveyor/ci/clown/cube-filesystem-sevenzip)](https://ci.appveyor.com/project/clown/cube-filesystem-sevenzip)
 [![Codecov](https://badgen.net/codecov/c/github/cube-soft/cube.filesystem.sevenzip)](https://codecov.io/gh/cube-soft/cube.filesystem.sevenzip)

 Cube.FileSystem.SevenZip is a wrapper library of the [7-Zip](http://www.7-zip.org/) via COM interface.
-The repository also has an archiving or extracting application, which name is [CubeICE](https://www.cube-soft.jp/cubeice/).
-These libraries and applications are available for .NET Framework 3.5, 4.5 or later.
+The project also has an application for compressing or extracting archives, which name is [CubeICE](https://www.cube-soft.jp/cubeice/).
+Libraries and applications are available for .NET Framework 3.5, 4.5 or later.
+Note that some projects are licensed under the GNU LGPLv3 and the others under the Apache 2.0.
+See [License.md](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/License.md) for more information.

 ## Usage